urosevic/head-footer-code/readme.txt

 Initial release of new plugin developed by Aleksandar Urosevic.

 == Changelog ==
-= 1.0.8 (20180406) =
-* Update Gnu GPL version to 3 in readme file
-* Do not show network wide code areas on plugin settings for single site WordPress installation
-* (20171114) Compatibility check: Tested for WordPress 4.9
-* Minimal WordPress version: 4.6 (because of multisite improvements)
-* Change: settings page slug to `header-footer-code`
-* Update: support for Multisite
-* Add: network-wide code for head and footer defined by network admin on multisite WordPress
-* (20170626) Add: Separate priority for HEAD and FOOT so admin can choose different priorities for header and footer
-* Add: Priority info to debug HTML comments
-* Add: Updater script to migrate legacy option settings to new version

 = 1.0.7 =
 * Compatibility check: Tested for WordPress 4.7.1
 * UX: Add right hand sidebar on global settings page with links to donate, FAQ, Community support and plugin Reviews page.